intuita-inc/intuita-docs/blog/2023-1-17what-are-codemods/index.md

 There are 3 methods of codemod generation you can go about.

-1. Imperative-Based Codemod Engines
+1. Imperative-Based Codemods
-2. Declarative/Pattern-Based Codemod Engines
+2. Declarative/Pattern-Based Codemods
-3. LLM-Based (Large Language Models) Codemod Engines
+3. LLM-Based (Large Language Models) Codemods

 ### Imperative-Based Codemod Engines
-This type of codemod generation is very powerful & enables the codemod author to tailor the codemod for many types of complex ode transformations.
+This type of codemod generation is very powerful & enables the codemod author to tailor the codemod for many types of complex code transformations.
 However, imperative-based codemod generation requires deep understanding of ASTs & their manipulation techniques.

 An example of this method is using [ASTExplorer](https://astexplorer.net/) to manually inspect the AST, select nodes, filter nodes, modify them, & create a code transformation.

 ### Declarative/Pattern-Based Codemod Engines
 These types of codemod engines are much easier to use compared to imperative-based engines.
-Declarative-based engines rely mainly on input/output states of code that allow the declarative engine to find specific patterns that allow for such a code transformation between both states.
+Declarative-based engines rely mainly on input/output states of code that allow the declarative engine to find specific patterns of code transformation between both states.

 Declarative-based codemod engines hide much of the underlying implementation details, allowing a much more human-understandable method of codemod generation.
 However, declerative codemod engines still rely on ASTs for code transformations and are limited to supporting changes only when atomic tranformations are already built.

 An examples of a declarative codemod engine is [JARVIS](https://rajasegar.github.io/jarvis/).

 ### LLM-Based (Large Language Models) Codemod Engines
 LLM-based codemod engines allow codemod generation to be a data-driven process of providing examples of before & after code states.
-LLM technologies are leveraged to learn from the given code state examples, where the models form a general understanding of how such state transformations can occur.

 These codemod engines skip the use of ASTs to develop transformations, and rather work by a direct code-to-code transformation.

 However, such models are rarely suitable for any complex tranformations, and are rather used only for simple transformations.
 To add, human review is needed to ensure that the code transformation is accurate.

+Despite this, LLM-based codemod are getting increasingly smarter over time.
+Currently, there are extremely promising results that illustrate great efficacy of using LLMs in simple code transformations

 ## Learn How to Write Your First Codemod